qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Visitor pattern.
 Can be replaced by pattern matching.
 - State pattern.
 Make state a polymorphic object.
 - Memento pattern.
 Backup the state to allow rollback.
-Although it's realted to mutable state, it doesn't involve turning mutation into data, so it's not mutation-data duality.
+Although it's related to mutable state, it doesn't involve turning mutation into data, so it's not mutation-data duality.
 - Singleton pattern.
 It's similar to global variable, but can be late-initialzied, can be ploymorphic, etc.
 - Mediator pattern.
 One abstraction to centrally manage other abstractions.